 While there’s an almost cat-burglar-esque vibe to Cheetah in this period, with that specific suit and all, she’s not actually stealing the way Catwoman or Black Cat do.
 She’s doing everything possible to just ruin or hurt someone she has a petty dislike or grudge towards.
 That’s all her goal is.
 That’s all she wants, nothing more.
 And that behavior, that impulse, that dark thought of wanting to hurt someone who’s doing well, because you feel inferior, that must be fought at ever turn.
 And so Wonder Woman faces it and does her best to help Priscilla be better, even if she fails consistently.
 It’s just who Diana is, even in the face of what The Cheetah is.

 Venturians have been discussed, as has their leadership.
-Now it must be revealed who exactly said leader was, that leading misandrist of the broken myth.
+Now it must be revealed who exactly their leader was, that leading lady of the broken strawman myth.
 It’s Queen Clea, of course.
 She’s everything about Lyta curdled and twisted.
 She’s the strawman Lyta, with a daughter, Pytra, who’s also a hollow echo of Diana.
 They’re a sad pair, as Clea just uses her daughter like an object and Pytra, being raised by Clea, is no good either.
-They’re both a tragic mess and Clea is that hollow echo of that myth that Marston blew up.
-Even if Diana saved Venturia from misandry, Clea remains at large, ever the echo of the horrible myth of old that was torn down, ever the symbol of hate, which must be confronted.
+They’re both a tragic mess and Clea is that hollow echo of the myth that Marston blew up.
+Even if Diana saved Venturia from its oppressive system, Clea remains at large, ever the eternal Girl Boss.

 Diana may have made the devil himself agree that slavery’s done for, but you can never stop remnant factions of extremists.
 And that’s precisely what Saturnian spy, assassin and officer Eviless is.
 Get it?
 Evil with a suffix of ‘ess’ which accompany female titles (like Countess, Duchess, etc).
 She’s worse than the devil himself, because he actually keeps his deal with Wonder Woman and is fair.
 Eviless however will pretend change, she will appeal to one’s better instincts and then having attained trust, will stab you in the back.
 She is the insidious nature of fascism, of right-wing lunacy, which slowly creeps in and explodes.
 She’s the aryan slaver from space out to impose her fascistic law on Paradise and every land past Paradise.
 And she is, obviously, the leader of Villainy Inc., who forms the team and breaks everyone out with her talents for deceit.